 In Jungian psychology, each function is paramount for cognitive development.
 Consequently, the repression of a function has more or less serious consequences depending on the intensity of this repression.
 Indeed, this function can be the source of your greatest frustrations, fears, misfortunes… in short, your ultimate burden.
 Helpless in understanding the source of negative emotions, you seize every opportunity to fulfill the expectations of this function by undertaking unhealthy and meaningless actions in order to satisfy this function—even if only for a few minutes.
 Even worse, you hate that others notice this weak point because the years of carrying this burden have made you insecure about its presence.
 If you do not understand this dark beast in your mind, you are at least aware of your powerlessness in the face of it, and are afraid that it will be seen—hence many hypocritical behaviors may surface as compensation.

 What can we do with it?

 In personal development, understanding the inferior functions is a very powerful tool.
-Being your greatest void, it also represents your greatest potential for progression.
+Being your greatest void, the inferior function also represents your greatest potential for progression.
 However, understanding it and knowing how it manifests itself is a challenge that should never be underestimated.
-Unless your understanding of psychology is innate to you or you already know the concept of inferior functions, you will project the cause of some of your problems or discomforts onto your inferior function repeatedly and erroneously.
-Awareness of the true influences of this function does not really begin until you are about 35-40 years of age, and lasts for many years.
+Unless your understanding of psychology is innate to you, or you already know the concept of inferior functions, you will project the cause of some of your problems or discomforts onto your inferior function repeatedly and erroneously.
+Awareness of the true influences of this function does not really begin until you are about 35-40 years of age and lasts for many years.
 Nevertheless, regardless of your age, premature awareness of this concept is possible and can only benefit you and bring you closer to a happier and more fulfilled version of yourself.

 How Does the Inferior Function Stand Out?